 The Fosters are not alone.
 Last month, Mississippi Today reported that an administrative miscommunication had forced Mississippi’s early intervention program, First Steps, to delay services to hundreds of children.

-But conversations with several First Steps parents, and current and former employees of the Department of Health, which administers the program, paint a picture of a program that delayed — and sometimes never delivered — federally mandated services to some children long before the administrative hangup.
+But conversations with several First Steps parents, and current and former employees of the Department of Health, which administers the program, paint a picture of a program that delayed — and sometimes never delivered — federally mandated services to many children long before the administrative hangup.

 The reason, according to these employees, is that the program is critically underfunded and understaffed.
-Some service coordinators, who match children with therapists and monitor their progress, report caseloads of 90 to 100, more than double the recommended caseload.
+Some service coordinators, who match children with therapists and monitor their progress, report caseloads of 90 to 100, more than double the recommended size.

 “It’s a mess,” said one longtime service coordinator who spoke to Mississippi Today but asked that her name not be used in the article.
 “When I first started, we had lots of different agencies that contracted with us.
 And then, as they’ve not gotten paid, they’ve decided they don’t want to work with us anymore.
 So the providers who are available in many areas are very few and far between.”

 States are not required to participate in an early intervention program, but all of them do.
 Under federal rules, states must ensure that children begin their recommended therapies within 30 days of qualifying.

 Oscar Stearns has been waiting to be matched with his special instructor for a year.
 Born 15 weeks premature, the 2-year-old has severe cerebral palsy and a vision impairment.
 When his family moved to Mississippi in July, also, like the Fosters, from Chicago, Oscar qualified for occupational and physical therapy, feeding therapy, vision therapy, and a special instructor to work with him and his family at home.